555

 Phase 3 was officially kicked off with the installation of the 26th Free Little Library at Life Long Skills Training.
 This installation represents far more than a bookshelf—it symbolizes access, inclusion, and empowerment.
 In addition to donating a wide range of books, PGDFF Caribbean and Massy Foundation also provided educational tool kits and West Indian readers specifically selected to support special needs students in developing foundational reading skills.

-Heather Wiggins and Debbie Grimes Of LLST were grateful for the donation which was done in honor of a past student who had a personal connection to a PGDFF member.
+Heather Wiggins and Debbie Grimes of LLST were grateful for the donation which was done in honor of a past student who had a personal connection to a PGDFF member.

-"On behalf of the staff, students and family members go the late Leah Greaves, we at lifelong wish to thank PDGFF for assisting us with the dedication of Leah’s Book Nook library.
+"On behalf of the staff, students and family members go the late Leah Greaves, we at lifelong wish to thank PGDFF for assisting us with the dedication of Leah’s Book Nook library.
 We also wish to thank the Massy Foundation for their part in making this library possible.
 We will forever appreciate this wonderful gift.
 Reading is a super power and important lifeSl skill that will broaden our students horizons".

 Phase 3 also introduced an exciting new theme "The Little Chefs Initiative"—a hands-on culinary program designed to teach students essential life skills.
 The initiative will consist of three interactive sessions where students will learn how to cook, plate meals, and properly set a table—skills that build independence, responsibility, and pride.